ichenhe/Wear-Msger/README.md

 ## Dependence

+> Please use at leate `1.0.3`.
+Earlier versions cannot find classes because of ProGuard configuration errors.

 1. Add dependence.

-   Add dependence in Module's build.gradle: `implementation 'cc.chenhe:wear-msger:1.0.0'`.
+   Add dependence in Module's build.gradle: `implementation "cc.chenhe:wear-msger:{version}"`.
    If you are using Android studio below 3.0，please replace `implementation` with `compile`.

 2. Delete redundant dependencies.